greensleeves8/Final_Project_Baseball/README.md

 - Bootstrap
 - JS
 - Python
-- Flask
-have been utilized to build a dynamic webpage that with current functionality to
+- Flask has been utilized to build a dynamic webpage that with current functionality to:
-- Scrape the top article from the Basball Hall of Fame's website
-- As well as pictures from the Hall's image gallery
+- Scrape the top article from the Basball Hall of Fame's website, as well as pictures from the Hall's image gallery
 - Create a dropdown list of Hall of Fame candidates throughout the history of baseball.
 - Additional functionality to be added shortly!